• Free shipping on all orders

 Wabi-sabi:

 This word comes from Buddhist teachings and has to do with imperfect, incomplete beauty, or perfect imperfections.
 Take, for example, a Shih Tzu with an underbite, or a Pug’s smooshed face.
 They are perfect and beautiful without being “perfect.”
-You will definitely appreciate the wabi-sabi of your pup.
+You will appreciate the wabi-sabi of your pup.

 Irusu: